 Founded in 1911, the Yale Babylonian Collection comprises over 45,000 items, including cuneiform tablets, cylinder seals, and other artifacts, as well as a complete reference library, seminar room, work space for visiting scholars, casts of major monuments, and digitization facilities.
 It is one of the largest collection of seals and textual material from ancient Mesopotamia in North America and ranks among the leading collections in the world.
 The Collection aims to preserve, publish, and make available for everyone the artifacts it houses.
-Through generous support from the Council of Library and Information Resources and the National Endowment of the Humanities, the entire collection is due to be digitized by the end of 2021.
+Through generous support from the Council of Library and Information Resources and the National Endowment of the Humanities, the entire collection is digitized and available online.

 Left to right: Old Akkadian delivery of goats (NBC 6861), Babylonian duck weight (YBC 2262), Old Babylonian mask (YBC 2238).